splitOS/libpsi/README.md

 # libpsi
-`libpsi` is the library for the PSI package manager.
+> The library for the PSI package manager.

 # Hierarchy
 ## Documentation